Blog

 Headless Commerce Architecture Pros and Cons

 With headless commerce explained, we’ve already mentioned that the decoupling of the back-end and front-end in the headless commerce approach allows teams to work independently and make improvements in parallel, speeding up development and time-to-market.
-But are there other benefits?
+But are there other benefits of headless commerce?
 Absolutely!

 • Improved scalability